Piping Programs Video

 Q. Can I get an application for the apprenticeship program at any time?

 No, we open application for two weeks out of each year and you can only fill out an application during that time period.
 See the apprentice applications for the specific dates.

 Q. Can you mail an application to me?

-No, you must pick up the application in person.
+No, you must download the application during the two-week application period.

 Q. What if I can't find my High School Diploma?

 You can usually obtain a copy of your high school transcripts from the school district office that you graduated from.